Call us for a free consultation

 What are the penalties for Virginians using a handheld device while driving?

-By Ken Gibson on July 10, 2022
+on July 10, 2022

 With the increased popularity of talking and texting on cell phones in recent years, distracted driving has been on the rise for the past 20 years.
 A distracted driver is needlessly risking their own life and the lives of others.
 That’s why GibsonSingleton Virginia Injury Attorneys initiated our “Texts=Wrecks” campaign – to help keep our neighbors safer by reminding everyone to focus on the road.